 Where there is sufficient evidence, the Children’s Reporter will decide whether there are grounds for compulsory measures of supervision.
 The Children’s Hearing will decide if compulsory measures of supervision are required, or alternative voluntary supervision, a warning or advice is required.
 Where grounds are denied at a Children’s Hearing, the Children’s Reporter refers to the Sheriff for a decision on grounds.

-Housing and Communities covers a wide range of universally available services for Fife residents and includes Housing and Neighbourhood Services, Local and Community Services and, Leisure and Cultural Services.
+Housing and Neighbourhood Services covers a wide range of universally available services for Fife residents and includes Housing and Neighbourhood Services, Local and Community Services and, Leisure and Cultural Services.

-Housing and Communities recognises that the welfare of all children and young people is paramount, irrespective of gender, racial origin, religion or disability.
+Housing and Neighbourhood recognises that the welfare of all children and young people is paramount, irrespective of gender, racial origin, religion or disability.